23 photos and 10 stories that will make you a history buff

 The Farm Office at Carter House

 You don't have to travel far from Carter House to find even more history - in fact, just head to the Farm Office on the corner of the Carter House property!
 This outbuilding on property at the Carter House holds more than 1,000 Civil War bullet holes and is the most bullet-riddled building still standing from the Civil War.
+Plan your tour for the late afternoon and you'll likely see a scene where the sunlight peeks through the bullit holes in a sobering display of must have happened on the day of the battle.

 German immigrants Albert and Margaretha Lotz moved to Franklin in 1856 and two years later built Lotz House, a product of Albert's master carpentry and woodcarving skills.
 The house found itself at the epicenter of the Battle of Franklin on November 30, 1864.
+A step inside the Lotz House reveals the true master woodworker Albert Lotz was as he used his personal home as a "showroom" of his works.

 The Park at Harlinsdale Farm